xli2522/Wave-Gauges-Mini-Wave-Tank/readme.txt

  this is just a suggestion, exceeding this time by several times will not affect the functionality of the system.

 5) To stop recording, remove USB connection.
-6) Then select all the data in the Serial Monitor window, copy and paste data to data_Arduino_output.txt and run the main Python program.
+6) Then select all the data in the Serial Monitor window, copy and paste data to ADL.txt and run the main Python program.

 * Note: The default output contains two graphs of data from the two probes and a graph which includes data from both probes.